Warsaw Investor Care logo

 Pre-war renovation coordination

-We coordinate finishing works through contractors experienced in Żoliborz's pre-war building context — parquet restoration, period facade details, appropriate material selection and the building administration requirements that apply to older housing association buildings.
+We coordinate finishing works through contractors experienced in Żoliborz's pre-war building context — parquet restoration, period facade details, appropriate material selection.

 06